Iranian Huns

-The term Iranian Huns is sometimes used for a group of different tribes that lived in Afghanistan and neighboring areas between the fourth and seventh centuries and expanded into northwest India.
-They are roughly equivalent to the Hunas.
-They also threatened the northeast borders of Sasanian Persia and forced the Shahs to lead many ill-documented campaigns against them.
+The term Iranian Huns is sometimes used for a group of different tribes that lived in Central Asia, in the historical regions of Transoxiana, Bactria, Tokharistan, Kabul Valley, and Gandhara, overlapping with the modern-day Afghanistan, Tajikistan, Uzbekistan, Eastern Iran, Pakistan, and Northwest India, between the fourth and seventh centuries.
+They also threatened the Northeast borders of Sasanian Iran and forced the Shahs to lead many ill-documented campaigns against them.

 The term was introduced by Robert Göbl in the 1960s and is based on his study of coins.
 The term "Iranian Huns" coined by Göbl has been sometimes accepted in research, especially in German academia, and reflects how some of the namings and inscriptions of the Kidarites and Hephthalites used an Iranian language, and the bulk of the population they ruled was Iranian.
 Their origin is controversially discussed.
-While Göbl describes four groups, recent research sometimes describes the Xionites as a fifth group.
+Göbl describes four groups: Kidarites, Alchons, Nezaks, and Hephthalites as the Iranian Huns based on numismatic evidence available at his time.
+But recent descriptions also put the Xionites as a fifth group.
 In recent research, it is debated whether the new arrivals came as one wave or several waves of different peoples.

-"Hun" is used in the broad sense and these people may have been partly non-Iranian.
-Until the spread of Islam and the re-appearance of the Chinese under the Tang about 700 AD, the sources for central Asian history are poor.